 You should never update your micro:bit with firmware from untrusted sources, as these could damage your micro:bit, or make it impossible to re-flash

-Files on the MICROBIT Drive
+Files on the MICROBIT drive

 The flash file system presented on the micro:bit drive is entirely virtual.
 It is not backed by real memory, and this is why the drive ejects itself after new files are written.
-When a file is dropped onto the MICROBIT drive, instead of being written into flash memory (like a normal USB memory stick), it is streamed to the target MCU.
+When a file is dropped onto the MICROBIT drive, instead of being written into storage memory (like a normal USB memory stick), it is streamed to the target MCU.

-The following virtual files exist on the file-system
+The following virtual files exist on the file-system:

 DETAILS.TXT: This file tells you about the build of DAPLink currently installed on the interface chip.
-In later versions of DAPLink it also includes more diagnostic information
+In later versions of DAPLink it also includes more diagnostic information.

 MICROBIT.HTM: This is a link to microbit.org to help you get started.